 , where he was searching the Shinigami Realm for Ryuk.
 He is violent and impetuous, making demands of the other Shinigami.
 He is very interested in the human world and bored

 with the Shinigami realm.
 He bribes Ryuk with apples to hear his story of the time he spent in the human world but leaves before he finishes it.
 Physically the Shinigami is a skeleton with spiky brown hair and wears a tattered suit, a red tie headband and a grey bookbag, and he walks with a limp.
-This and the dialogue strongly hints that he is a Reincarnation of Light Yagami.
+This and the dialogue at the end of the movie strongly hints that he is a Reincarnation of Light Yagami.

 Tropes associated with The Unnamed Shinigami: